Economic inequality: Effects on social welfare

-In most western democracies, the desire to eliminate or reduce economic inequality is generally associated with the political left.
-One practical argument in favor of reduction is the idea that economic inequality reduces social cohesion and increases social unrest, thereby weakening the society.
-There is evidence that this is true (see inequity aversion) and it is intuitive, at least for small face-to-face groups of people.
-Alberto Alesina, Rafael Di Tella, and Robert MacCulloch find that inequality negatively affects happiness in Europe but not in the United States.
+In most Western democracies, the desire to eliminate or reduce economic inequality is generally associated with the political left.
+One practical argument in favor of reduction is that economic inequality undermines social cohesion and increases social unrest, thereby weakening society.
+There is evidence that this is true (see inequity aversion), and it is intuitive, at least for small face-to-face groups.
+Alberto Alesina, Rafael Di Tella, and Robert MacCulloch found in a 2001 study that inequality negatively affects happiness in Europe but not in the United States.

 It has also been argued that economic inequality invariably translates to political inequality, which further aggravates the problem.
-Even in cases where an increase in economic inequality makes nobody economically poorer, an increased inequality of resources is disadvantageous, as increased economic inequality can lead to a power shift due to an increased inequality in the ability to participate in democratic processes.
+Even when an increase in economic inequality leaves no one poorer, greater resource inequality is disadvantageous, as it can lead to a shift in power by increasing inequality in the ability to participate in democratic processes.
 According to Paul and Moser, countries with high income inequality and poor unemployment protections experience worse mental health outcomes among the unemployed.

 Capabilities approach

-The capabilities approach – sometimes called the human development approach – looks at income inequality and poverty as form of "capability deprivation".
+The capabilities approach – sometimes called the human development approach – looks at income inequality and poverty as a form of "capability deprivation".
 Unlike neoliberalism, which "defines well-being as utility maximization", economic growth and income are considered a means to an end rather than the end itself.
 Its goal is to "wid[en] people's choices and the level of their achieved well-being" through increasing functioning (the things a person values doing), capabilities (the freedom to enjoy functionings) and agency (the ability to pursue valued goals).

-When a person's capabilities are lowered, they are in some way deprived of earning as much income as they would otherwise.
+When a person's capabilities are diminished, they are, in some way, deprived of earning as much income as they otherwise would.
 An old, ill man cannot earn as much as a healthy young man; gender roles and customs may prevent a woman from receiving an education or working outside the home.
 There may be an epidemic that causes widespread panic, or there could be rampant violence in the area that prevents people from going to work for fear of their lives.
 As a result, income inequality increases, and it becomes more difficult to reduce the gap without additional aid.

 Societal acceptance

-A 2022 study published in Perspectives on Psychological Science found that in countries where neoliberal institutions have significant influence over policies, the psychology of those population are shaped to have both a higher tolerance of large levels of income inequality, and prefer it over more egalitarian outcomes.
+A 2022 study published in Perspectives on Psychological Science found that in countries where neoliberal institutions have significant influence over policies, the psychology of those populations is shaped to have both a higher tolerance for large levels of income inequality and a preference for it over more egalitarian outcomes.

 According to a January 2025 Pew Research Center report, the majority of adults across 36 countries say that economic inequality is a major problem, along with the undue political influence of the wealthy.